 Do as suggested by the commenter.
 Remove the specific value and change to:

-“..., the CDMG STA shall respond with a DELTS frame to the AP or PCP with the Reason Code field set to 68 to indicate the value defined in 9.4.1.7 (Reason Code field) that indicate the alternative channel is occupied upon the reception of a DMG CTS-to-self frame from the AP or PCP during the ATI.” hao
+“..., the CDMG STA shall respond with a DELTS frame to the AP or PCP with the Reason Code field set to the value defined in 9.4.1.7 (Reason Code field) that indicates the alternative channel is occupied upon the reception of a DMG CTS-to-self frame from the AP or PCP during the ATI.”

 Do the same at P121L50/L53.